ASKCOS/ASKCOS/README.md

 ### Deploying the web application

-The entrypoint for deployment is a bash script that runs a few docker-compose commands in a specific order.
-A few of the database services need to be started first, and more importantly seeded with data, before other services (which rely on the availability of data in the database) can start.
+Deployment is initiated by a bash script that runs a few docker-compose commands in a specific order.
+Several database services need to be started first, and more importantly seeded with data, before other services (which rely on the availability of data in the database) can start.
 The bash script can be found and should be run from the deploy folder as follows:

 ```
 $ bash deploy.sh
 ```

-There are three optional arguments you can pass along:
+There are three optional arguments you can pass to deploy.sh:
 * --skip-seed: This will skip seeding the mongo database.
 Unless you know that the mongo database is currently up and running, you should probably choose to seed the database
 * --skip-ssl: This will skip the generation of a random self-signed ssl certificate.
 If you are supplying your own, use this option so as to not override the certificates
 * --skip-https: This will skip requiring https altogether.
 This option is not recommended, but was added in case users' browsers do not allow viewing pages with invalid certificates.